Ageraluon/project-docker-gameserver-eco/README.md

 - Add function to automatically download newer eco server files from the forum, if a valid username/password for a forum account with access to the files is provided
 - Attach an X Server to show the GUI in a VNC client

+If you would like to extend the script's functionality, pull requests are welcome!